MicrosoftDocs/playfab-docs/playfab-docs/features/entities/entity-api-restructure-upgrade-tutorial.md

 }
 ```

-Please follow suit for other SDKs,
+Follow suit for other SDKs,
   using the mapping from [APPENDIX 1](#appendix-1-old-to-new-api-mappings) in this tutorial.

 ## Conclusion